Spring, TX Solar Panels

 Leasing Solar Panels

-If paying the full cost of solar upfront isn’t the right fit, Palmetto offers an alternative through LightReach — a financing option that lets Spring homeowners go solar with no large upfront investment.
-Most Spring residents are served by Entergy Texas, where a Lease is available through LightReach.
+If paying the full cost of solar upfront isn’t the right fit, Palmetto offers an alternative through LightReach — a financing program that lets you go solar with no upfront cost.
+Spring, TX is served by CenterPoint Energy (Houston), where a Power Purchase Agreement (PPA) is available.

 Go solar without the investment